 Nancy Lindroth grew up in a small town in Iowa.
 She received her bachelor’s degree at Iowa State University, where she also met Rick.
 They spent six years in Illinois, during which time Nancy managed a Christian bookstore while Rick attended graduate school.
 They moved to Madison in 1985 for Rick to take a job at UW-Madison and started attending Blackhawk that year.
 Nancy volunteered at Blackhawk in many capacities over the years.
 In 1997 she was hired as Blackhawk’s first Children’s Ministry Director.
 She continued to work at Blackhawk in different capacities for the next 22 years.
 She retired in July 2020.
 Nancy and Rick are marriage mentors and lead a young couples life group.
 They have two grown, married daughters, and three wonderful grandchildren.
 For fun the Lindroths bike, hike, fly-fish and visit their girl’s families.

-Ella Mae Matsumura was born in San Francisco and completed her under-graduate degree at the University of California, Berkeley.
+Ella Mae Matsumura was born in San Francisco and completed her undergraduate degree at the University of California, Berkeley.
 Her husband, Kam-Wah (Kam) Tsui was born in Hong Kong.
-Ella Mae and Kam met in graduate school at the University of British Columbia in Vancouver and married in 1977.
+Ella Mae and Kam met in graduate school at the University of British Columbia in Vancouver, Canada and married in 1977.
 Their family includes one adult son and daughter-in-law.
-Kam and Ella Mae moved to Madison in the fall of 1980 when Kam joined the faculty in the Statistics Department at UW-Madison.
-In 1985, Ella Mae joined the Accounting Faculty in the UW-Madison School of Business, where she currently serves as Senior Associate Dean of Academic Programs.
+Kam and Ella Mae moved to Madison in the fall of 1980 when Kam joined the faculty in the Statistics Department at UW-Madison, where he worked until his retirement.
+In 1985, Ella Mae joined the Accounting Faculty in the UW-Madison School of Business, and served as the School of Business Senior Associate Dean of Academic Programs before retiring from the university in 2021.
 Ella Mae and Kam have been members of Blackhawk since 1980.
 Ella Mae served as a deaconess at Blackhawk and also served on the Finance Team and the Audit Team.
 Kam and Ella Mae share a love of music and reading.
 Ella Mae also enjoys gardening.